- About Us

 - Fellow, Chiang Ching-kuo Senior Fellowship, Chiang Ching-kuo Foundation, 1999-present

-- Lansing, C. R., & McConkie, G. W. (in press).
-Word identification and overt visual attention in visual and visual-plus-auditory presentations of spoken sentences.
+- Lansing, C., McConkie, G. Word identification and overt visual attention in visual and visual-plus-auditory presentations of spoken sentences.
 Perception and Psychophysics.